SeedlingsBabylab/clanstats/README.md

 ### clanstats.py

 This script will output the long form speaker/classifier data when given a single .cex clan file.
 It takes 3 arguments.
+The .cex file (first argument) can also be replaced by the .csv output produced by parse_clan.

 ``` bash
 $: python clanstats.py  /path/to/clanfile.cex   /path/to/output   window_size